sindresorhus/ora/readme.md

 ##### discardStdin

 Type: `boolean`<br>
-Default: `false`
+Default: `true`

 Discard stdin input(except Ctrl+C) while running if it is TTY.
-Setting it to `true` will prevent spinner from twitching on input, outputting broken lines on `enter` presses, and prevent buffering of input for following reads or commands run after current process exits while spinner is running.
+Setting it to `true` prevents spinner from twitching on input, outputting broken lines on `enter` presses, and prevents buffering of input while spinner is running.

 ### Instance